Graduate Diploma in International Relations

 The course encourages you to relate theoretical concepts to specific, relevant world issues and challenges in international affairs today.
 You will graduate with specialist knowledge and an understanding of major developments and issues in specific fields in international relations, particularly in the areas of international security, international organisations, foreign policy, international economy, and globalisation.
 Graduates will be trained to conduct independent scholarly research in international relations through a combination of in-class study and personal research projects under the supervision of an academic staff member.
 The course features a strong emphasis on teaching students core concepts of international relations theory, reaching back into classical philosophy while employing cutting-edge approaches in critical theory.

 You will also draw on a range of electives, including an opportunity to learn a language to enhance your cultural skills, and study areas such as Asian Studies, History, Philosophy, Law, Economics, Political Economy and Sociology.

 Candidates for the Graduate Diploma in International Relations are required to complete 48 credit points, including: (a) a minimum of 12 credit points of core units of study; and (b) a minimum of 24 credit points of core elective units of study (c) a maximum of 12 credit points of elective units of study.

 Course outcomes and further study

-The Graduate Diploma in International Relations is designed to provide a pathway to professional employment in a wide array of professions, including international business, consulting, government agencies, international organizations such as the United Nations or European Union, and journalism.
-This course also provides an opportunity for professionals in these sectors to gain advanced training to support career advancement.
+The Graduate Diploma in International Relations is designed to provide a pathway to professional employment in a wide array of professions, including international business, consulting, government agencies, international organisations such as the United Nations or European Union, and journalism.
+This course also provides an opportunity for professionals in these sectors to gain advanced training that supports career advancement.

 Admission to candidature for the Graduate Diploma in International Relations requires:

-(b) completion of the Graduate Certificate in International Relations with a minimum credit (65%) average, or an equivalent qualification.
+(b) completion of the Graduate Certificate in International Relations with a minimum credit (65 percent) average, or an equivalent qualification.